JacobRSchwartz-AI/AIoftheTiger/README.md

 # Setup OCR
 1. Go [here](https://developers.google.com/drive/api/v3/quickstart/python) and perform step 1: Enable the Drive API.
 2. Name your project anything you want.
-3. Make sure the configure your OAuth client dropdown says 'Desktop app' and click create
+3. Make sure the configure your OAuth client dropdown says "Desktop app" and click create
-4. Click the 'Download Client Configuration' which will download 'credentials.json' to your downloads folder.
+4. Click the "Download Client Configuration" which will download "credentials.json" to your downloads folder.
-5. Move 'credentials.json' to your working directory
+5. Move "credentials.json" to your working directory
-6. Follow this link [here](https://console.developers.google.com) and click 'ENABLE APIS AND SERVICES'.
+6. Follow this link [here](https://console.developers.google.com) and click "ENABLE APIS AND SERVICES".
-7. Enter 'doc' into the search bar and click on 'Google Docs API'.
+7. Enter "doc" into the search bar and click on "Google Docs API".
 8. Click Enable API.
-9. Open the project in your IDE of choice and run 'Main.py'.
+9. Open the project in your IDE of choice and run "Main.py".
 10. Once running the program will display 'please use url' message.
 Control click the link.
-11. Once the website is up click on 'Advanced'.
+11. Once the website is up click on "Advanced".
-12. Click on 'Quickstart (unsafe)' DON'T WORRY IT'S VERY SAFE : )
+12. Click on "Quickstart (unsafe)" DON'T WORRY IT'S VERY SAFE : )
 13. Click Allow.
 14. Click Allow again.
 15. Copy and paste the code into IDE terminal and press enter.